Volunteering at Lothlorien

 If you are interested in joining the community, please send a completed application form to the Manager.
 Vacancies normally arise about every 3 months, although we often have more applicants than vacancies.

-If the day visit goes well, the next step is to come for a week's trial visit, during which time there will be a formal interview with the Core Group.
+If the day visit goes well, the next step is to come for a week's trial visit, during which time there will be a formal interview.
 The whole community is involved in the decision regarding the selection of new co-workers.

 For further information, please contact Kasia Raszewska, (Manager) on 01644 440602 or email: email@example.com